mikeroyal/Asus-ROG-Ally-Guide/Games and Software/Operating Systems.md

   Etcher UI
 </p>

+## SteamOS

 [ChimeraOS](https://chimeraos.org/) is a linux operating system that provides an out of the box couch gaming experience.
-It boots directly into Steam Big Picture and start playing your favorite games.
+It boots directly into Steam Big Picture and start playing your favorite games. **Note: If you're planning to put Linux on your ROG Ally I would recommend using ChimeraOS.**

 <p align="center">
   <img src="https://github.com/mikeroyal/Steam-Deck-Guide/assets/45159366/b916cd2f-1b8e-43c7-8833-3c3b0d0715ef">
 </p>

  ChimeraOS Desktop.
 Credit: [ChimeraOS](https://chimeraos.org/)

-### SteamOS

 [Steam OS 3.0](https://store.steampowered.com/steamdeck) is an [immutable](https://en.wikipedia.org/wiki/Immutable_object) Operating System(OS) using the [KDE Plasma](https://kde.org/plasma-desktop) desktop.
 This allows you to install applications in containers using [Flatpak](https://flatpak.org/), rather than onto the root filesystem.
-This means not only that the installation of applications is isolated from the core filesystem, but also that the ability for malicious applications to compromise/break your system is significantly reduced.
+This means not only that the installation of applications is isolated from the core filesystem, but also that the ability for malicious applications to compromise/break your system is significantly reduced. **Note: SteamOS 3.0 is not available for download yet.**

 <p align="center">
   <img src="https://user-images.githubusercontent.com/45159366/157353163-6f5c4c1a-a89f-4ee5-9ffe-1d9f991c773c.png">